lizhanmit/scala-tutorial/README.md

 - A method is a part of a class which has a name, a signature, optionally some annotations, and some bytecode.
 - A function is a complete object which can be assigned to a variable.
 - In other words, a function, which is defined as a member of some object, is called a method.
+- A method operates on an object, but a function does not.
+- In Java, imitate functions with static methods.

 ```scala
 // method